Pre workout supplements are often hyped the same way as action movies.

 Which brings us to another issue…

-If you insist on using creatine in your supplement, you need to do it the right way and include creatine monohydrate.
+If you insist on using creatine in your pre workout supplement, you need to do it the right way with a full clinical dose, preferably of creatine monohydrate.

 Many new blends of creatine have hit the market in the last 30 years (HCL, kre-alkalyn, ethyl-ester), all claiming to be superior to the original form, but none have ever been shown to yield greater effects.